santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 >
 > **Answer:**
 >
-> To address the challenge, I started by examining the PHP source code for the SQL Injection page, identifying that the query used session variables which incorporated user inputs directly into an SQL command.
-This setup was prone to SQL injection if the session variable could be manipulated.
+> I began tackling the challenge by diving into the PHP source code of the SQL Injection page.
+I noticed that the query was directly incorporating user inputs via session variables into an SQL command.
+This configuration was particularly vulnerable to SQL injection, especially if those session variables could be altered.
->
-> Using the input:
 >
 > ```
 > a' UNION SELECT user, password FROM users -- -&Submit=Submit